Phase behavior of hard circular arcs: results

 Rather, the concavity and polarity of the present hard particles induces the recognition of another resemblance: between the cluster isotropic phase and the filamentary phase that are observed in section ({\sc{ii}}) of the present phase diagram and the ``living polymeric'' phase that was observed in systems of dipolar hard circles (discs) \cite{dipolar}.
 In both present and previous systems, filaments or chains form which are tortuous and occasionally ramificates and closes up to produce roundish clusters or irregular rings.

 Sections ({\sc{i}}) and ({\sc{ii}}) of the phase diagram of systems of hard infinitesimally--thin circular arcs constitute (nothing else than) the two--dimensional version of the phase diagram of systems of hard spherical caps with subtended angle $\uptheta \in [0,\uppi]$ \cite{calotta}.
-In particular, the present filamentary phase is (nothing else than) the two--dimensional version of that cluster columnar phase that was observed in three--dimensional systems of hard spherical caps: As hard infinitesimally--thin minor circular arcs tend to dispose themselves on the same semicircumference so do hard spherical caps on the same hemispherical surface; as these clusters of hard spherical caps form the structural units of the columns which then dispose themselves with their centroids on a two--dimensional hexagonal lattice, so those clusters of hard infinitesimally--thin minor circular arcs form the structural units of the filaments which then dispose themselves with their centroids on an one--dimensional lattice.
+In particular, the present filamentary phase is (nothing else than) the two--dimensional version of that cluster columnar phase that was observed in three--dimensional systems of hard spherical caps.
 Consistently to its lower dimension, the filamentary phase is subject to stronger fluctuations that should conduce to a more extensive tortuosity as well as to more ramifications and ``ruptures''.
 Yet, the same auto-assembly phenomenology is essentially observed in both two and three dimensions.
-In particular, it is responsible for the isotropic phase exhibiting, at sufficiently high $\uprho$, the formation of clusters that progressively pass from being filamentous or lacy to being roundish or globular as $\uptheta$ increases.
+In particular, it causes the isotropic phase exhibit, at sufficiently high $\uprho$, the formation of clusters that progressively pass from being filamentous or lacy to being roundish or globular as $\uptheta$ increases.
 The principal difference between what is observed in two dimensions and what is observed in three dimensions is the capability of the two--dimensional roundish clusters to organise in a triangular lattice: i.e., the formation of a cluster hexagonal phase in two dimensions.

+Though already incipient in section ({\sc{iii}}), this cluster hexagonal phase completely characterises section ({\sc{iv}}) of the phase diagram of Fig. \ref{lafiguradiafase}.
+Consistently to the recent determination of the corresponding densest--known packings \cite{hcadkp}, it constitutes the truly novel phase that is observed in the present work.
+It forms in two dimensions while in three dimensions an analogous phase has not been observed and will probably be not observable.
+It forms due to the capability that hard infinitesimally--thin, particularly major, circular arcs have to intertwine without intersecting.
+This capability cannot be retained on going from two to three dimensions.